 UBC Student Health Services - located at the UBC Hospital, this clinic run especially for students provides medical and psychiatry services.

-Financial Assistance – Law students have a dedicated team of Enrolment Services Professionals who are available to assist students with their financially related questions.
-The Law ESPs provide advice on loans, bursaries, emergency funding and budgeting.
+Financial Assistance – Law students have a dedicated team of Enrolment Services Advisors who are available to assist students with their financially related questions.
+The Law ES Advisors provide advice on loans, bursaries, emergency funding and budgeting.
 If you would like any additional information on the financial assistance that may be available to you, please contact them.

 Support for Student Survivors of Sexual Assault - If you have experienced sexual assault or any other form of sexual misconduct, have received a disclosure of sexual misconduct, witnessed sexual misconduct or are supporting someone who has experienced sexual misconduct, you can get individualized information, advice and assistance.